All undergraduate pre-registration nursing and midwifery courses at Edinburgh Napier University have one intake each year, in September.

 Applying to Edinburgh Napier University

-Applications for both undergraduate degree and postgraduate Nursing & Midwifery programmes should be submitted online through UCAS.
+Applications to our undergraduate Nursing & Midwifery programmes should be submitted online through UCAS.

 You'll need the institution code (E59 ENU) and course code (available on individual course pages).
 UCAS charges an administration fee of £13 to apply for a single course and £24 to apply for up to five courses.